miguelnto/my-website/src/posts/hare.md

 @symbol("InitWindow") fn init_window(size, size, *c::char) void;
 ```

 The init_window function refers to the actual InitWindow function from raylib.
 The InitWindow function we defined wraps this function, just to convert from a `str` to a `const char*`.
-This way, we would be able call InitWindow like this:
+This way, we are able call InitWindow like this:

 ```js
 InitWindow(800,800,"Hello World");